Polymer Clay Skinner Blends, Gradients, and Ombre Slabs

 Key takeaways

 Gradient polymer clay pieces only look good when the color fade feels deliberate.
-If the blend is patchy, overworked, or cut after the sheet has already stretched out of shape, the whole piece starts reading messy instead of clean.
+If the blend is patchy, overworked, or cut after the slab has already stretched out of shape, the whole piece starts reading messy instead of clean.

 That is why the build order matters.
 Make the blend first, then cut the final silhouette, and only then add sprinkles, applique, or hardware planning.
 Popsicles, arches, pendants, and badge-like slabs all get better when the gradient is treated as the main structure rather than as a last-minute effect.